InstituteforDiseaseModeling/synthpops/docs/overview.md

 This section describes the algorithm used to generate the connections between people in each contact layer for a given location in the real world.
 The fundamental algorithm is the same for homes, schools, and workplaces, but with some variations for each.

-The method draws upon previously published models to infer high resolution age specific contact patterns in different physical settings and locations (Mossong 2008, Fumanelli 2012, Prem 2017, Mistry 2020).
+The method draws upon previously published models to infer high resolution age specific contact patterns in different physical settings and locations (Mossong et al. 2008, Fumanelli et al. 2012, Prem et al. 2017, Mistry et al. 2020).
 The general idea is to use age-specific contact matrices which describe age mixing patterns for a specific population.
-Here, we use the contact matrices from "Projecting social contact matrices in 152 countries using contact surveys and demographic data" by Prem et al. (2017), however other age-specific contact matrices can be used.
-These matrices represent the average number of contacts between people in 5 year age bins.
+Here, we use the contact matrices from "Projecting social contact matrices in 152 countries using contact surveys and demographic data" by Prem et al. (2017), however other age-specific contact matrices can be used with `synthpops`.
+The matrices represent the average number of contacts between people for different age bins (the default matrices use 5 year age bins).
 For example, a household of two individuals is relatively unlikely to consist of a 25 year old and a 15 year old, so for the 25-29 year age bin, there are a low number of expected contacts with the 15-19 year age bin (c.f., Fig. 2c in Prem et al.).

 The overall workflow is contained in `synthpops.generate_synthetic_population` and is described below.
 We start by generating our population in the household layer.
 1. A collection of households is instantiated with sizes drawn from census data.